 Author, “Get Me Medals”

 Running?
 Elliptical?
 Spinning?
-Or could it be swimming?
+Or could it be kettlebell swings?
 The debate rages on.
-Last week, I was having an argument… I mean, conversation with my girlfriend discussing which cardio burns the most calories.
+After all, more calories burned results in faster weight loss.
+Last week, I was having an argument… I mean, conversation with my fiance discussing which cardio burns the most calories.

 No matter what I said, I was wrong.